 Deep Set Eyes

 Having deep set eyes simply means the eyeballs are set further back into the skull, creating a more prominent brow bone.
-Famous faces with this feature include Taylor Swift, Halle Berry and Renee Zellweger.
+Famous faces with this shape of eye include Taylor Swift, Halle Berry, and Renee Zellweger.

-Opt for lighter, highlighting colors to brighten the lid and to create the illusion of more eye space.
-The key with deep set eyes is to de-emphasize shadows caused by the brow bone.
-The Inglot Soft Sparkler Eye Highlighter comes in a sheer champagne color and works well to enhance a natural glow.
+For deep set eyes makeup, opt for lighter, highlighting colors to brighten the lid and to create the illusion of more eye space.
+The key with deep set eyes and makeup is to de-emphasize shadows caused by the brow bone.
+The Make Up For Ever Pro Glow Highlighter comes in a Pearly Rose and Iridescent Gold colors and works well to enhance a natural glow.

 Wide Set Eyes

-This shape refers to eyes that are more than one eye-width apart.
-Famous faces with this feature include Michelle Pfeiffer, Oprah Winfrey and Jackie O.
+This shape of eye refers to eyes that are more than one eye-width apart.
+Famous faces with this feature include Michelle Pfeiffer, Oprah Winfrey, and Jackie O.

-The goal to enhancing wide set eyes is to make them look closer together.
+The goal of enhancing wide set eyes is to make them look closer together.
 The simplest way to achieve this is by using a dark liner around the entire rim of the eye, as well as the inner corners near the tear ducts.
-Chella’s Eyeliner Pen leaves a silky-smooth finish that lasts all day.
+Jillian Dempsey’s Khol Eyeliner leaves a silky-smooth finish that lasts all day.

-Considered one of the more recognizable eye shapes, protruding eyes are very round, wide and appear further out from the skull.
-Famous faces with this feature include Nicole Richie, Christina Ricci and Emma Stone.
+Considered one of the more recognizable shapes of eyes, protruding eyes are very round, wide, and appear further out from the skull.
+Famous faces with this feature include Nicole Richie, Christina Ricci, and Emma Stone.

-People with this eye shape can typically pull off any makeup style, but most especially a dark smokey eye with false lashes and bold brows.
-Ofra’s Irresistible Smokey Eye Palette is the perfect option for a subtly seductive look.
-The versatile formula can be applied for a more sheer look, or damp for intensified color.
+People with this shape of eye can typically pull off any makeup style, but most especially a dark smokey eye with false lashes and bold brows.
+Dose of Colors’ Smokey Soiree Eyeshadow Palette is the perfect option for a subtly seductive look.
+The versatile palette includes a mixture of matte and ultra-reflective shimmer shadows.